Arbiter1223/Daigaku-Gurashi-Custom-Students/Students/AltKuninobu (An alternate version of Kuninobu).md

 Name: AltKuninobu

-Description: An alternate version of Kuninobu
+Description: An alternate version of <a href="Kuninobu%20(An%20arrogant%20trap%20who%20talks%20down%20on%20people).md">Kuninobu</a>

 Author: AjTheYandere